 Myopia or nearsightedness is a common condition among children and teens.
 Fortunately, you can slow down its progression in your child by starting treatment early.
-One of the recommended treatments is orthokeratology (ortho-k), a treatment in which your kid wears gas-permeable contact lenses at night to reshape their cornea.
+One of the recommended treatments is orthokeratology, a treatment in which your kid wears gas-permeable contact lenses at night to reshape their cornea.

-Removing the Lenses Your kid shouldn’t remove the lenses immediately after waking up.
+Your kid shouldn’t remove the lenses immediately after waking up.
 They’ll need to use the eye drops again and wait 10 minutes before removing the lenses using the tool given by the optometrist.
 Don’t worry though—using the tool is easy and painless.
 Your kid will also need to see your eye doctor again after the first time they wear ortho-k lenses.
 If you’re having trouble removing them, your eye doctor can help them out.

-Insight Vision Center Optometry offers a wide range of professional eye care services.
-To schedule an appointment with one of our optometrists, you can call us at (714) 486-3315, or fill our our form here.
+Insight Vision Center offers a wide range of professional eye care services.
+To schedule an appointment with one of our optometrists, you can call us at (714) 486-3315 or leave us a message here.
 We serve homeowners in Costa Mesa and Newport Beach, CA, as well as the surrounding communities.